Ankit69/CodePath-IOS/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-Connecting my Xcode to github was challenging.
+Learning to use github was challenging.

 ## License